 U.S. Air Force PIAs

-The Academic Partnership Engagement Experiment (APEX) is a PIA managed by Parallax Advanced Research and is the first academia-focused partnership intermediary funded by the Department of the Air Force.
+The Academic Partnership Engagement Experiment (APEX) is a PIA and is the first academia-focused partnership intermediary funded by the Department of the Air Force.
 The program connects universities with innovative intellectual property to complimentary small businesses and facilitates technology transfer of said technologies to the Department of the Air Force.

 APEX services include Creativity & Innovation; Data Analytics; Education & Training; National Engagement; Organizational & Workforce Development; SBIR/STTR Process Navigation, and Technology Transition.
 Specifically, APEX’s National Engagement effort works regionally to identify universities with innovative technologies and inform about opportunities and assistance with the AFWERX SBIR/STTR awards.